Case Study:

 Solution Approach

 HDR deployed Aestus’ electrical hydrogeology scanning technology and 5-step CSM update process to locate DNAPL and aqueous phase CVOCs in groundwater and identify high-flux flowpaths.
 Aestus collected continuous 2D electrical images at locations shown in the graphic and integrated historical site data (i.e., geology, groundwater concentrations, etc.) into 2D figures and a 3D visualization model (Rockworks).
-Aestus and HDR worked collaboratively to leverage these integrated data sets and select targeted confirmation drilling locations (yellow and pink circles in the accompanying graphic) to target electrical anomalies and understand how these related to faults and fractures and preferential flowpaths as well as CVOC-related contaminant distribution.
+Aestus and HDR worked collaboratively to leverage these integrated data sets and select targeted confirmation drilling locations (orange and green circles in the accompanying graphic) to target electrical anomalies and understand how these related to faults and fractures and preferential flowpaths as well as CVOC-related contaminant distribution.

 Aestus was able to assist HDR with developing a data-rich CSM for the site that allowed HDR to focus remedial design/remedial action on high-flux subsurface pathways for more technical and cost-effective remediation.
 To further assist with remedial design, Aestus suggested additional drilling locations for HDR’s consideration as potential extraction and injection wells based on the updated CSM and electrical imagery.